 by Mike Ratliff

-Δικαιωθέντες οὖν ἐκ πίστεως εἰρήνην ἔχομεν πρὸς τὸν θεὸν διὰ τοῦ κυρίου ἡμῶν Ἰησοῦ Χριστοῦ (Romans 5:1 NA27)
+1 Δικαιωθέντες οὖν ἐκ πίστεως εἰρήνην ἔχομεν πρὸς τὸν θεὸν διὰ τοῦ κυρίου ἡμῶν Ἰησοῦ Χριστοῦ Romans 5:1 (NA28)

-Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.
-(Romans 5:1 Possessing the Treasure New Testament V1)
+1 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, Romans 5:1 (translated from the NA28 Greek text)

 In this post we will look at Romans 4:13-5:1 which is the application of the theology that Paul presents in Romans 3:20-31, which could be summarized with the statement, “By works of the law no human being will be justified in his sight since through the law come knowledge of sin, but the righteousness of God is manifest through faith in Jesus Christ for all who believe.”
 I must interject something my brethren.
-I am so grateful to God for raising up the ministries of men like Dr. Michael Horton and Dr. James White who are both determined to define gospel of our Lord Jesus Christ biblically and in no uncertain terms that we truly in Christ know what we believe and why we believe it.
+It is imperative that we who are in Christ be able to define the gospel of our Lord Jesus Christ biblically in no uncertain terms and also know what we believe and why we believe it.
 Also, that we know it so well that we can defend it against all attempts by our enemy and his people to corrupt it and distract us from obeying it.
-God uses the teachings of these men and others to teach me the truths you read here.
-Of course, the reason they are the truth is that they are bound to the Word of God.

 It is imperative that we also understand that Romans 4:13-5:1 is an extended discussion of the supremacy of the promise (our justification) to the law and how if one makes observance of the law (works) the means of securing righteousness, then the promise is void, grace is undone, and the gospel loses its power.